Living in the past to learn for the future

 Central to our activities is re-enactment - defined as "any presentation or other event held for the purpose of re-enacting an event from the past or of illustrating conduct from a particular time or period in the past".

 Through interactive historical demonstration and a combination of authentic costumes, original and reproduction artefacts, items and equipment, we bring the experience of history to life.
-As costumed interpretation to a live audience or contributors to multimedia projects, to camera appearances and education days, we share a passion for the past.
+As costumed interpretation to a live audience or contributors to multimedia projects, to camera appearances and education days, we share our passion for the past.

 Whether presenting an educational demonstration to schools, creating a heritage event for a historic site, museum, community history celebration or fair History Matters provides a complete service that is tailored to the client's needs.